mucel/Quantifying_bias_in_ai/Report.md

 Another limitation was the amount of time that was allocated to this research as this was a project for a Text Mining course, around a month was given to complete it.
 Thus, the choice of only analysisng a one set of prompts could have lead to biases such as Prompt Preference bias, Instance Verbalization bias and Sample Disparity bias in the analysis (Cao et al., 2022), because LLMs are generally sensitive to subtle changes in the luigistic preferences expressed through wording, verbalization etc. of prompts (Jiang et al., 2020).
 Further research could explore simpler methods, which have been proposed to universalise the best probing criteria, when investigating factual knowledge probing (Cao et al., 2022).

-### Solutions to issues (300 words)
+### Solutions
 The method that was used in this research: prompt probing, had some downfalls as it is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur (Li et al., 2022).
-A proposed way to resolve this is by using a combination of methods when analysing bises (Narain, 2023).
-Having said that the only way to understand completely where biases originate form one would need to asses every aspect of the PPDAC cycle of AI (Gao & Mavris, 2022).
+A proposed way to resolve this is by using a combination of methods when analysing biases (Narain, 2023).
+Having said that, the only way to understand completely where biases originate from one would need to assess every aspect of the Problem, Plan, Data, Analysis, Conclusion cycle of AI as biases can be introduced at almost any step (Gao & Mavris, 2022).

 Nonetheless, the evaluation of the results can also be influenced by biases of the method.
 A research that addresses this is "Can Prompt Probe Pretrained Language Models?
 Understanding the Invisible Risks from a Causal View" by Cao et al. They explained that prompt probing contains biases mainly based on the specific types of prompts, while also emphasizing the uncertainty that this method has and that it often does not even represent testing knowledge-related tasks (Cao et al., 2022).
 Another proposed way to mitigate negative impacts of prompt bias, specifically overfitting benchmarks and misleading language models, in factual knowledge extraction is by using the representation vector of prompt-only querying (Xu et al., 2024).
 Based on their findings this approach is able to rectify inflated benchmark performance while improving the retrieval capability of prompts.

 ## Conclusion (is 175 words atm)